ARM-software/bob-build/docs/project_setup.md

 `BLUEPRINT_LIST_FILE` is the path to the Blueprint list file.

-`TOPNAME` is the path to the root build definition, relative to `SRCDIR`.

 `CONFIGNAME` is the path to the configuration file, relative to `BUILDDIR`.